JessSir918/SpotifyrankProject/README.md

 To run the project you will need to set up a couple enviroment variables beforehand.

-1)FLASK_APP='app', which will tell Flask what file to run.
+1)FLASK_APP='app', which will tell Flask what python file to run.

 2)FLASK_ENV='development', which will tell Flask what mode to run on.